All RF Cafe Quizzes make great fodder for

 The capacitor represents a lossless dielectric and the resistor represents dielectric

 7. What happens to magnetic flux if current through the

 Φ (flux) = L (inductance) * I (current). (see page 165)

 of a lossless passive antenna with a specified gain of 3 dB or 6 dB?

 b) 1 W for both gains

-If we look at the total power radiated in all directions, no extra power is created. (see page 200)
+If we look at the total power radiated in all directions, no extra power is created.

 9. Where does a log-periodic antenna get its name?

 d) From the logarithmic spacing and length ratios of its dipoles

 A log-periodic antenna has different length dipoles whose spacings and lengths